chowy333/WMKPN-Burst_Super-Resolution/README.md

 This projects took participate in New Trends in Image Restoration and Enhancement workshop and challenges on image and video processing [Ntire 2021 challenge](https://data.vision.ee.ethz.ch/cvl/ntire21/) in conjunction with CVPR 2021

 - Video/multi-frame challenges(2 tracks): Burst Super-Resolution: Synthetic and Real
+- Notice: Since our model is in patent, we will open our source code after patent stages.
+Thanks for your interest in our work.

 ## Quick Test
 ### Dependencies